ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ## Management Packs
 {: #opsmgmt-vrops-management}

-Management Packs for vROps extend operational management capabilities of the vROps platform to provide product specific alerts and dashboards.
+Management Packs for vROps extend operational management capabilities of the vROps platform to provide product-specific alerts and dashboards.

 The following Management Packs are installed in vROps by default:
-* Management Pack for VMware vCenter Server
+* Management Pack for VMware vCenter Server®
 * Management Pack for vRealize Log Insight
 * Management Pack for vSAN
 * Management Pack for vRealize Automation